GreysonFlippo1/MusicVisualizer/readme.txt

 developer Notes:
 things to change-
-    menue button change in functionality and design (too annyoing espically in youtube) cycle visualizer key binding
+    menu button change in functionality and design (too annyoing espically in youtube) cycle visualizer key binding
     audio source finder
     code that cycles through the visualizers